Ghost-free, gauge invariant SVT generalizations of Horndeski theory: SVT generalizations of Horndeski theory

-and $L_{k^*}$ for ${k^*} \in \{5,\,8,\,9,\,11,\,12\}$ are low in derivatives as $L_1$, but are needed if we want that $\mathcal{L}_{SVT}$ contains the KK-SVT theory as a special case \cite{Mironov:2024idn}.
-They are simply written as $L_{k^*}=V_{k^*} \,\lambda_{k^*}(\pi,X)$ for fixed ${k^*}$ (not summed index).
-Furthermore, let us point out that 6 out of the 12 SVT Lagrangians, namely, ${L}_{k \in\{2,\,3,\,4,\,6,\,7,\,10\}}$ are scalar--vector Galileons on their own.
-Namely, they contain higher derivatives of the scalar, vector and metric in the action, but each of them is self-consistently free of ghosts.
-In particular, note that $L_1$ contains the Maxwell Lagrangian as a special case when $\lambda_1$ is a constant. $\mathcal{L}_{SVT}$ also contains the class of SVT generalizations of Horndeski, where the tensor and vector modes propagate at exactly the same speed, as we show in the last section.
-Indeed, in section \ref{sec relation to KKSVT} we show the particular choices of $\lambda_{i \in \{1,\dots,33\}}$ such that the Lagrangian (\ref{eqn lagSVTa}) reduces to the Kaluza--Klein reduction of 5D Horndeski theory (without dilaton) \cite{Mironov:2024idn}.
-The key aspect is that this choice is only a subclass of the theories shown above.
+and also $L_{k^*}$ for ${k^*} \in \{5,\,8,\,9,\,11,\,12\}$, which are low in derivatives, but they are needed if we want that this basis of Lagrangians contains the KK-SVT theory as a special case \cite{Mironov:2024idn}.
+The latter are simply written as $L_{k^*}=V_{k^*} \,\lambda_{k^*}(\pi,X)$ for fixed ${k^*}$ (not summed index).
+In particular, note that $L_1$ is also low in derivatives and it contains the Maxwell Lagrangian as a special case when $\lambda_1$ is a constant.
+Furthermore, we can note that in this basis $L_4$ is redundant.
+Thus we can set $\lambda_4=0$ and redefine $\lambda_3$ to reproduce the KK reduction of 5D Horndeski theory \cite{Mironov:2024idn}.
+For instance, we do not consider $\lambda_4$ in the next section.
+Let us also note that, by construction, this basis of ghost-free Lagrangians contain --- only as a special case --- the SVT where the tensor and vector modes propagate at exactly the same speed.
+This is further discussed in section \ref{sec relation to KKSVT}.

-For simplicity, let us also explicitly give the relations between $\lambda_i$ in the basis stated above: the Lagrangian (\ref{eqn lagSVTFinal}) can be obtained by taking the following equations in the basis of Lagrangian pieces (\ref{eqn lagSVTa})
+For simplicity, let us also explicitly give the relations between $\lambda_i$ in the basis (\ref{eqn SVTbasis}) stated above: namely, the basis of ghost-free SVT lagrangians can be obtained from (\ref{eqn lagSVTa}) with the following relations